Krishna1594/Krishna1594.github.io/_projects/(10) Commodities-and-Pesticides-Project.md

    ![Preview](https://i.postimg.cc/Vs4VVhTB/list-of-commods.png)

-   From this list, we can see that **we have analyzed 23 types commodities in the year 2022.**
+   From this list, we can see that **we have analyzed 23 types of commodities in the year 2022.**

 **2) Which food commodities have traces of pesticide?
 Elaborate the details about commodity and pesticides by providing a list.**

    For this question, I can create a table and drop all the samples and their results where a residue of pesticide has been found.
 Looks like our manager is interested in only those commodities where a residue of pesticide has been found.
-I used subqueries and ensured to drop only those results where the concentration is more than zero.
-Follwoing is the code:
+I used subqueries along with the follwoing code:

    <script src="https://gist.github.com/Krishna1594/c24ca039831f3ea4c684e01b33c9e639.js"></script>